Obsessive Compulsive Disorder (OCD)

 Chemical factors in brain

-A theory suggests that OCD comes from a disruption of transmitters in the brain that filters thoughts and impulses.
+A theory suggests that OCD comes from a disruption of transmitters in the brain that filter thoughts and impulses.
 Consequently, you may experience obsessions and compulsions.

 You can be at greater risk of developing OCD if there is a family history of this disorder.
 Research has shown that if you, your parent, or a sibling has OCD, there is a 25% higher risk that another immediate family member will also have the disorder.